 Located in the cool woods of western New York, Fillmore Glen State Park is a secluded gem with some of the finest natural wonders in the state.
-It’s the perfect destination for an RV vacation any time of the year.
+From swimming, biking, hiking, and fishing, there is a ton of fun for everyone here.
+It’s the perfect destination for an RV vacation at any time of the year.

 With 11 waterfalls found along the stream that runs throughout the park, hikers will get spectacular views of the water and woods.
 Three dedicated hiking trails will give you miles of terrain to explore and lead you to some of the most stunning views in New York.

 There’s more to do than stretch your legs at Fillmore Glen State Park.
 Cool off in the stream-fed swimming pool after a long hike.
 Or go fishing in the streams fed by Lake Owasco to try to catch one of the dozens of different species of fish.
 And if you come during the winter, bring your skis, snowshoes, or snowmobile to enjoy the frozen trails and paths around the park.

 There is so much to do at Fillmore Glen State Park that you will need more than one day to enjoy it all.
 Luckily, there are over 60 campsites within the park that will suit RVs up to 50 feet long.
 No matter how long you plan on staying, there’s plenty for you and your family to enjoy while at Fillmore Glen State Park.